 lived in one country but claimed most of their followers from another (Nikkie de Jager, aka NikkieTutorials).

-To account for these cases, our Data Science and Operations teams developed a more accurate and nuanced method to better determine where an influencer actually has influence, using a combination of home location and Instagram audience data from a third-party partner.
+To account for these cases, our Data Science and Operations teams developed a more accurate and nuanced method to better determine where an influencer actually has influence, using a combination of home location and Instagram audience data from a third party vendor.

 Our Approach: Modeling by Audience Location